What are the seven seals, seven trumpets, seven signs and seven bowls of Revelation?

 Then another sign appeared in heaven: and behold, a great red dragon having seven heads and ten horns, and on his heads were seven diadems.
 Revelation 12:3 (NASB)

 The seventh sign telescopes into the seven bowls (Revelation 15:1, 7).
 The first six bowls occur in Revelation 15:1-19:21.
-They describe worse plagues on the planet, the universe, animals and human life.
-The final bowl is Armageddon.
+They describe horrible plagues that occur on the planet, the universe, animals and human life.
+The final bowl is the battle of Armageddon.

 Ten Revelation Charts